VIJAYALAXMI-SHANKARGOUDA-BIRADAR/Inverted_search/README.md

 Efficient lookup using hashing (O(1) average time)

 Uses Linked Lists to store multiple files for a single word
+# 📌 Why this project

+To implement a fast inverted index using C + DSA concepts, improving search time using hashing and gaining real experience in system-level programming.

 # Data Structures Used
    # 1)Slist (Single Linked List for File Names)